pawelgrzybek/pawelgrzybek.com/content/posts/2016-03-11-my-first-year-of-blogging.md

 ---
 title: My first year of blogging
-description: Exactly one year ago I published my first article.
+summary: Exactly one year ago I published my first article.
 I'm not going to stop here that's for sure.
 Nothing went wrong, so let me share with you what went well.
 photo: 2016-03-11.jpg
 ---